Bombe/obs-dj-overlay/README.md

 ![Screenshot of the admin interface](images/admin-interface.png)

 This screenshot shows most of obs-dj-overlay’s features in action.
-There are input fields for everything you can change during runtime, all panels are collapsible, and to the right of that there’s a preview of the rendered overlay, the current stream on Twitch and the Twitch chat (not shown here).
+There are input fields for everything you can change during runtime, and all panels are collapsible.

 The different sections in the admin interface are independent from one another, i.e. you can change track info without at